 During your consultation, we can determine if a cone beam scan is necessary for your situation.
 Not every patient will need a cone beam scan.
 However, if you have a condition that needs it, cone beam 3D scanners provide us with the opportunity to glean a lot of useful information.
 We can then provide you with a customized treatment plan based on what we’ve learned from the cone beam scan.

-Dr. Kim Kitchen and Dr. Seema Ahmed are highly respected Alexandria area dentists with extensive training and experience in both cosmetic and general dentistry.
-After graduating from Loyola University’s School of Dentistry, Dr. Kitchen completed additional training at a number of esteemed institutions including the Dawson Center for Advanced Dental Study and the Las Vegas Institute.
+Dr. Seema Ahmed is a highly respected Alexandria area dentist with extensive training and experience in both cosmetic and general dentistry.
 Dr. Ahmed pursued her passion for dentistry with resident and fellowship training after dental school at respected institutions that include the Albert Einstein Medical Center in Philadelphia and the University of Pennsylvania Department of Oral Medicine and Pathology.

 At Old Town Smiles, we only use advanced equipment such as cone beam 3D scanners when we’ve determined they are necessary and beneficial.
 If you think you have a condition that might require cone beam 3D scanning, give our Alexandria office a call at (703) 836-7000.
 You can also connect with us online and book an appointment.